-The DE&S Voyager Delivery Team, made up of 40 full-time personnel at MOD Abbey Wood Bristol and RAF Brize Norton, manages a contracted service to supply Voyager to the RAF.
+The DE&S Voyager Delivery Team is made up of 40 personnel at MOD Abbey Wood Bristol and RAF Brize Norton.
+The team manages a contracted service to supply Voyager to the RAF.

 Voyager is operated by 10 Squadron and 101 Squadron in the RAF.